-CSoC non-residential services included in this review are as follows:
+Non-Residential services included in this review are as follows:

-- Parent Support and Training This service is designed to provide the training and support necessary to support and to ensure engagement and active participation of the family in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process. - Youth Support and Training This service is designed to be child/youth centered and provide the training and support necessary to ensure engagement and active participation of the youth in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
-Youth Support and Training services have a recovery focus designed to promote skills for coping with and managing psychiatric symptoms while facilitating the utilization of natural resources and the enhancement of community living skills. - Independent Living/Skills Building This service is designed to assist children who are or will be transitioning to adulthood with support in acquiring, retaining, and improving self-help, socialization, and adaptive skills necessary to be successful in the domains of employment, housing, education, and community life and to reside successfully in home and community settings.
+- Coordinated System of Care (CSoC) - Parent Support and Training This service is designed to provide the training and support necessary to support and to ensure engagement and active participation of the family in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process. - Youth Support and Training This service is designed to be child/youth centered and provide the training and support necessary to ensure engagement and active participation of the youth in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
+Youth Support and Training services have a recovery focus designed to promote skills for coping with and managing psychiatric symptoms while facilitating the utilization of natural resources and the enhancement of community living skills. - Independent Living/Skills Building This service is designed to assist children who are or will be transitioning to adulthood with support in acquiring, retaining, and improving self-help, socialization, and adaptive skills necessary to be successful in

+- the domains of employment, housing, education, and community life and to reside successfully in home and community settings.
 Independent Living/Skills Building activities are provided in partnership with young children to help the child/youth arrange for the services they need to become employed, access transportation, housing, and continuing education.
-Services are individualized according to each youth's strengths, interests, skills, and goals. - Short-Term Respite provides temporary direct care and supervision for the child/youth in the child's home or a community setting that is not facility-based (i.e., not provided overnight in a provider-based facility).
+Services are individualized according to each youth's strengths, interests, skills, and goals. - Short-Term Respite Provides temporary direct care and supervision for the child/youth in the child's home or a community setting that is not facility-based (i.e., not provided overnight in a provider-based facility).
 The primary purpose is relief to families/caregivers of a child with a serious emotional disturbance or relief of the child.
 The service is designed to help meet the needs of the primary caregiver as well as the identified child.
 Respite services help to de-escalate stressful situations and provide a therapeutic outlet for the child.

-Residential services included in this review:
+Residential services included in this review are as follows:

-• Therapeutic Foster Care - Defined as community-based services for children whose emotional or behavioral health needs can be met through services delivered primarily by certified therapeutic foster parents.
+- Coordinated System of Care (CSoC) - Therapeutic Foster Care Defined as community-based services for children whose emotional or behavioral health needs can be met through services delivered primarily by certified therapeutic foster parents.
 These services are offered through partnership with the child, the child's family, and other persons identified by the placing agency, towards the goals outlined in the family and/or child's case plans.
 These services allow the child to benefit from a home environment and community-based setting while receiving intensive treatment and clinical services through community providers.
-These placements are not meant to be a long-term placement options but should serve to meet a child's specific treatment needs until he/she is ready to be stepped down to a lower level of placement.
+These placements are not meant to be a long-term placement options but should serve to meet a child's specific treatment needs until he/she is ready to be stepped down to a lower level of placement. - Wrap Around Agencies (WAAs) report on members' home settings on a monthly basis to the CSoC contractor.
+OBH is notified immediately regarding any exceptions.